shawngraham/graham-for-keywords/working-template.md

 ## CURATORIAL STATEMENT (roughly 750-800 words, MLA Format)

-TThe essay looms large in the minds of our students as the thing above all else that historians _do_.
+The essay looms large in the minds of our students as the thing above all else that historians _do_.
 "How many pages?
 How many words?
 How many sources?"
 They know the game.
 If it isn't an essay, students balk, students resist.
 With good reason: the status quo signifier for historical seriousness, for scholarship, is indeed the essay (and its longer cousin, the monograph)(cf b&m 2015, p39).
 Digital work that transgresses this 'compulsory figure' (O'Donnell, 2012) is only slowly being recognized (Gibbs 2016; Robertson 2016; but see also the posts by Sheila Brennan listed below on reviews of digital work in academic scholarship).
 Since how we practice our scholarship informs our teaching, this transgression is what marks the difference between a digital pedagogy and mere online learning.
 Online education is about the compulsory figures of academia, of recreating a controllable, observable classroom through a system that watches and monitors everything.
 Essays are easy to track, easy to turn-it-in.
 Compulsory figures lend themselves well to instrumentalization.
 If we think of being a student as a kind of game with a clear end goal in mind (credentialism), then complete the compulsory figures to win.

 Digital pedagogy by its transgressive nature cannot easily fit inside the systems that manage our learning.
 A digital pedagogy (however instantiated) pushes beyond compulsory figures and breaks the game, whilst online learning merely reinforces them.
 Students will understandably resist.
 But we must make the case, otherwise we risk undermining the very project of the university.